Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Introduction

 \section{Introduction}

 Due to the decentralized and security-preserving properties, blockchain platforms such as Ethereum have attracted significant attention in recent years as a foundation for digital transactions and payments.
 As of the end of April 2025, Ether (ETH), the native token of Ethereum, had a market capitalization of approximately 211 billion \$~\cite{coinmarketcap}.
-Beyond native token transfers, Ethereum also supports the issuance and trading of non-native tokens conforming to the ERC-20 standard~\cite{eip20}.
-These tokens are typically created to serve the needs of decentralized applications (dApps) built on Ethereum and are widely used in decentralized finance (DeFi) and decentralized autonomous organizations (DAOs) within the Ethereum ecosystem.

-To ensure transaction integrity and verifiability, most blockchain systems, such as Ethereum, require all transactions to be published in plaintext, allowing all participants to maintain a consistent view of the blockchain.
-However, this requirement introduces two well-known challenges that hinder broader adoption: privacy and scalability.
+Additionally, Ethereum also supports the issuance and trading of non-native tokens conforming to the ERC-20 standard~\cite{eip20}, which are widely used for decentralized applications (dApps), decentralized finance (DeFi), and decentralized autonomous organizations (DAOs) within the Ethereum ecosystem.
+To allow every participant to verify transaction validity and maintain a consistent view of the ledger, blockchain systems such as Ethereum publish all transactions in plaintext.
+This public verifiability, however, comes at a price, introducing three challenges that hinder broader adoption: privacy, scalability, and on-chain cost.

-\textbf{Privacy challenge.} Privacy is a critical requirement in the blockchain field.
-Without it, users in a permissionless network can be easily identified and become vulnerable to censorship attacks~\cite{wahrstatter2024blockchain}, front-running attacks~\cite{torres2021frontrunner}, etc. In Ethereum's account-based system, publishing plaintext transactions exposes sender, recipient, and value, enabling linkability and attacks such as censorship or front-running~\cite{victor2020address}.
-Privacy-preserving cryptocurrencies such as Zcash~\cite{Zcash} and Monero~\cite{alonso2020zero} employ cryptographic techniques to mitigate linkability; however, these systems do not support non-native tokens as Ethereum does.
-Moreover, their scalability performance does not significantly differ from that of Ethereum.
+\textbf{Privacy challenge.} In blockchains such as Ethereum, plaintext transactions expose the sender, recipient, and transferred value, allowing on-chain activity to be linked to identities through address clustering~\cite{victor2020address}.
+This linkability leaves users in a permissionless network vulnerable to attacks such as censorship~\cite{wahrstatter2024blockchain} and front-running~\cite{torres2021frontrunner}.
+Privacy-preserving cryptocurrencies such as Zcash~\cite{Zcash} and Monero~\cite{alonso2020zero} mitigate linkability through cryptographic techniques, but they operate as standalone chains with their own consensus, and thus do not inherit Ethereum's security guarantees.
+Smart-contract-based L1 solutions on Ethereum~\cite{Zether,belling2019zeth,Tornado} avoid this drawback, but like Zcash and Monero, they remain bound by L1 throughput and therefore inherit the scalability challenge.